theatre-js/theatre/compatibility-tests/README.md

 > Some bundlers like webpack are not configured to work well with yarn workspaces by default.
 For example, the webpack config of create-react-app, tries to look up the node_modules chain to find missing dependencies, which is not a behavior that we want in build-tests setups.
 So if a setup doesn't work, try running it outside the monorepo to see if being in the monorepo is what's causing it to fail.

-Feel free to check out [the existing setups](#the-currently-tested-setups) in `ecosystem-tests` if you get stuck.
+Feel free to check out [the existing setups](#the-currently-tested-setups) in `compatibility-tests` if you get stuck.